Fra0013To/MyLaTeX/README.md

-# MyBibliography
+# MyLaTeX
-My BibTeX files for papers
+My LaTeX files and templates for papers